Hampi Itinerary: Best Places to Visit, Stay & Experience in 2 Days

 End Your Day: Sunset at Matanga Hill

 Conclude your day with a trek up Matanga Hill, Hampi, the highest point in Hampi Karnataka.
 The ascent rewards you with a breathtaking sunset, casting a surreal glow over the Hampi ruins and the meandering Tungabhadra River.
 It’s a moment of peace, perfect for reflection and photography.
+For those compiling a list of places to visit in South India, Matanga Hill offers unmatched views and a meditative end to your day.

 Also Read: